Modelling Reactive Systems (M) COMPSCI5075

 - Available to Erasmus Students: No

-Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, verification using the SPIN and PRISM model checkers, and specification and strategy synthesis for reactive systems using inductive and probabilistic techniques.
+Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, verification using the SPIN and PRISM model checkers, and introduction to reactive syntesis.

 Three hours per week